Our park is truly a COMMUNITY park.

 1982 – Harry H Baker, owner and president of Sierra Telephone signed a long-term lease for the 4.5 acres of telephone company land for creation of a community park.

-1986 – Oakhurst Community Park Committee helds it’s first Elegant Auction to raise money to pay for the the bridge across the Fresno River, sprinkler systems and the grand gazebo.
+1986 – Oakhurst Community Park Committee helds it’s first Elegant Auction to raise money to pay for viagra across the Fresno River, sprinkler systems and the grand gazebo.

 1987 – August 8, opening day saw the park was filled with bands and politicians, skydivers and clowns, ribbons and flags and hundreds of community residents from green-touch company.